 Trinity Forest is a must-play for any fan of links golf or Coore and Crenshaw.

 Highly disappointing considering Jonas Woods and Tom Dundon built this course up over the past few years to be something that did not live up to the hype.
 Unfortunately I found it to be a bit kitschy and felt as if the architects were trying too hard.
 I agree that C&C only had so much to work with but I definitely think it will take a lot for this course to be something great and special.
 Links golf is great if you are in Ireland but we are in Dallas so I felt like the course was a novelty like the Tribute in the Colony.
 I think in order for this course to stand the test of time it will have to have some serious money pumped into it and will probably take 10-20 years otherwise the course could turn into a Chambers Bay.
 Robert if you have played the top 10 courses you will know this is definitely not a top 10 course.
 There are better courses in the DFW area.
 Only time will tell with this course but I was not impressed.

 My rating is 2-5 stars, average overall nothing spectacular.

 The far-end of the property offers some interesting shots due to the movement in the topography and how the course plays over a ravine.
 The green-sites certainly spark debate as a number of them are enormous with unbelievable undulations which border unplayable.
-What was Crenshaw thinking?
-I anticipate a number of them being softened as I can already hear the PGA Tour pro’s complaining ahead of next year’s tour stop.

 I could not agree more with you.
 Definitely think this course will not bring credibility to the Byron.
 Felt it was an uninspiring course that was slapped together like a bologna sandwich.Only time will tell but I was not impressed.
 Only time will tell but I feel like this will be a Chambers Bay course that will fade away.